Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/UserGuide.md

   Falcon_2012_06_12-14_33_35_0.mrc
 ```

-'NBCtfFind/ctf1/Micrographs/' and 'NBCtfFind/ctf2/Micrographs/' contain symlinks to all output files from motioncor2 for jobs mc1 and mc2, plus the output from gctf for the jobs 'ctf1' and 'ctf2'. __Note: Only none dose weighted output files from motioncor2 are used as input to gctf.__
+'NBCtfFind/ctf1/Micrographs/' and 'NBCtfFind/ctf2/Micrographs/' contain symlinks to all non dose weighted files from motioncor2 for jobs mc1 and mc2, plus the output from gctf for the jobs 'ctf1' and 'ctf2'. __Note: Only non dose weighted output files from motioncor2 are used as input to gctf.__

 ```
 Gctf output files: